 Don’t fall for the misconception that a hypoallergenic breed will prevent you from suffering allergy symptoms.
 That’s not the case.

 10. It’s Harder to Train Older Dogs

-There is no trainability difference between older dogs and younger dogs.
+Another big dog myth is that there is a big trainability difference between older dogs and younger dogs.
 Often, older dogs are easier to train because they have a longer attention span.
 Puppies tend to get distracted!

 There is no reason you can’t train an older dog – even if they haven’t had much training as a puppy.

 We highly recommend continuing training as your dog gets older.
 It provides excellent mental stimulation, which can help your dog age gracefully and engage in fewer destructive behaviors.
 Plus, the one-on-one bonding time is beneficial for all dogs.